openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 Some comments on the CoE Connection and channel configuration:
 As you might already have taken notice when studying the TA's manual, there are always a multiple CoE-values updated within a single CoE-message.
 This is a design decision made by TA.
-But this also means for CoE-Messages from OH to TA C.M.I. we have to send multiple values at once.
+But this also means for CoE-Messages from openHAB to TA C.M.I. we have to send multiple values at once.
 But due to OH's design there is no default restore of previous values out of the box.
 So after OH startup the _output thing channels_ are either initialized with it's configured default value or flagged as 'unknown' until the first update on the channel happens.
 You could either use some 'illegal' value as initial value and use _CoE Value Validation_ on the TA side to detect invalid values.